icambron/findthenumber/Readme.md

 mono FindTheNumber.exe
 ```

-Or in .NET 4.0 or greater:
+Or in .NET 4.0 or above:

 ```sh
 csc /out:FindTheNumber.exe FindTheNumber.cs